enkitol/pretrained-vit-pytorch/img/train/example class 0/README.md

-# class images for train
+# class images for training.